0eufc0smique/secu_classes_ctf/classes/UDEMY/x86_linux/bruteforcing_aslr/libc.md

 Symbol: exit
 ```

-### Bruteforcing ASLR
+### Notes

-* Only one octet changes each time the ASLR is activated
+* Only one octet changes each time the program runs with the ASLR activated
 * We wanna target the system and exit functions
 * Need to take into account that the offset is ALWAYS the same
+* We can either add addresses manually or use pwntools to do it.

+### PLAN
-=> we just need to bruteforce the libc base address by setting up a base address for it that we collected at one point, run an infinite loop on it until it matches the actual libc address used by the vulnerable program
+* Bruteforcing the libc base address by setting up a base address for it that we collected at one point, run an infinite loop on it until it matches the actual libc address used by the vulnerable program

 ```bash